partht1507/qa-automation-assessment/readme.md

    ```

    - This will execute both the `SauceDemoTests` (UI) in Firefox and the `ApiAutomationTests` (API).
-   - Test results will be saved in `test_results.trx`.
+   - Test results will be saved in `TestResults/test_results.html`.

 5. **Optional: Run only UI or API tests**: